How Much Money Is There In The World? | 2023 Edition

 Money is the medium of exchange for goods and services.
-It doesn’t literally make the world go around, but the economies of countries rely on the exchange of money for products and services.
+It doesn’t literally make the world go around, but countries’ economies rely on exchanging money for products and services.

 Money supply data is usually analyzed and published by the government or the central bank of the country.
 Since it is present in various forms (virtual and physical) in different currencies, it’s extremely difficult to determine the exact total amount.